Aira

 Human review is triggered in two cases:

-2. Models vote REVIEW — when the majority decision is REVIEW, the models themselves are saying "a human should decide this."
+2. Models vote REVIEW.
+When the majority decision is REVIEW, the models themselves are saying "a human should decide this."
 The decision stays REVIEW but requires_human_review is true.

 Triggered by disagreement